minaaziz9/How-I-shoot-Web/T00Ls.md

-# 🛠️ Bug Bounty Tools Reference Guide
+# 🛠️ Tools Reference Guide

 This document provides a categorized list of tools used for **bug bounty hunting, reconnaissance, exploitation, and automation**.